chrisbautista/boxerjs/README.md

 ## Limitations

 Let's add restrictions.
 Limitations produce more creative ideas than freedom.
-So for these problem I want the solution to be:
+So for this problem I want the solution to be:

 * a jQuery plugin
 * proof-of-concept include images and thumbnails - formatted as "image.jpg" and "image_thumb.jpg" correspondingly